 How do You Make Money with Rental Property?

-Being a landlord and collecting rents as a property owner is probably one of the oldest and most stable forms of business income.
+Being a landlord and collecting rent as a property owner is probably one of the oldest and most stable forms of business income.
 Everyone needs to have a roof over their heads, and quality landlords provide a necessary service to renters.
-Although it sounds simple (just buy a property and rent it out), there are some tips and tricks to operating a profitable property rental business.
+Although it sounds simple (buy a property and rent it out), there are some tips and tricks to operating a profitable property rental business.

 How do You Make Money with Rental Property?
 Don’t overpay when buying the property in the first place.

 “You make money on a property the day you buy it”

 It means that the amount you pay for a property affects your rental income returns and your future sale profitability.

 Running a rental property business (actually any business) is all about positive cash flow.
 The more you pay for your properties, the less percentage return you make.

 Using a simple example comparing Investor A and Investor B purchasing the same property at two different price points:

 A residential apartment makes a net profit (profit after all expenses) of $10,000 per year renting to a tenant on an annual basis.